 “I want to but I don’t have time for this”.
 Does this excuse resonate with you?
 We are all guilty of procrastinating and escaping the hassle by telling ourselves that our life is too full as it is.
 There is no room nor time for your self-improvement.
 Really?
 With all the free and accessible information that the world we live in offers us, there is no way this could be true.
 And if you don’t have time to attend any conference at the moment, then start connecting to people online.
 Be an active member of at least one community that inspires you.

 There are plenty of communities where people help and give each other pieces of advice based on their own experiences.
-I am sure at some point you would love meeting some of these people in real life thanks to a gathering.
+I am sure at some point you would love meeting some of these people in real life.
 You just have to find the topics that speak to you.
 The key here is to focus on the things that once had you excited and that you may have stopped because life happens or, on the ones that you always wanted to try but were to ashamed or lazy to go through.

 Put it into action